diku-dk/hpps-e2020-pub/material/5-l-1/README.md

 ##### Hints

+* If you find it difficult to get going, then start by writing a sequential program (no threads) that morally does what we want the multi-threaded program to do.
+That is, use two function calls to compute the sum of the first and the last half of the input.

 * The `thread_fn` function should take a pointer to a `thread_arg` struct as argument.
 Add fields to the `thread_arg` struct that you believe are necessary.